 Another production of The Bus was produced in San Francisco at New Conservatory Theater Center that toured to other Northern California locales for the 2012 – 2013 season.

 Off Broadway, Kansas and Vermont

 The Bus made its Off Broadway debut in October 2011 at 59E59 Theaters in New York City where it performed to sold out houses.
 It then traveled to Kansas in December 2011 as a counter-voice to the anti-gay Westboro Baptist Church; over one weekend the play was performed for over 400 Kansans in Wichita and in Topeka.
-In Topeka, The Bus was performed within blocks of the notorious church led by pastor Fred Phelps.
+In Topeka, The Bus was performed within blocks of the notorious church led by the late pastor Fred Phelps.
 The Bus originally premiered in Burlington, Vermont at FlynnSpace at The Flynn Center for the Performing Arts.